Whole Wheat Banana Bread Recipe (one bowl!) – with VIDEO

 - 1/2 cup applesauce

-- 2 tablespoon oil (vegetable, canola, or coconut)
+- 2 tablespoons oil (vegetable, canola, or coconut)

 - 1 teaspoon pure vanilla extract